Tamworth, Staffordshire: Religion

 Christianity is the largest religion in Tamworth, comprising 77% of the population.
 15% are not religious.
 Other religions include Hindu (177), Islam (127) and Sikhism (124) which make up 0.9% of the population.

 Church of England

-The parish church of Tamworth is the Church of St Editha in the town centre, which is one of the towns prominent and oldest landmarks being a grade I listed building.
+The parish church of Tamworth is the Church of St Editha in the town centre, which is one of the town's prominent and oldest landmarks being a grade I listed building.
 Most of Tamworth is part of the Diocese of Lichfield, the two parishes being Tamworth and Wilnecote.
 However Amington is in the parish of Amington St. Editha which is part of the Diocese of Birmingham.

 Roman Catholicism

 Tamworth is in the Roman Catholic Archdiocese of Birmingham; the main Roman Catholic church is St John the Baptist on St John Street in the town centre, the other Roman Catholic church is Sacred Heart Church in Glascote.

 Culture

 Scientific

-Sir Ernest William Titterton was born in Tamworth.
+Sir Ernest William Titterton was brought up in Tamworth.
 He was a research officer for the British Admiralty during World War II before becoming in 1943 a member of the British mission to the U.S. to participate in the Manhattan Project which developed the atomic bomb.
 He was knighted in 1970.